-Airbnb used its IPO prospectus to described the travel industry of “offering standardised accommodations in crowded hotel districts”.
+Airbnb used its IPO prospectus to accuse the travel industry of “offering standardised accommodations in crowded hotel districts”.

 The platform, which has yet to put a price on its listing, said it had identified a market worth $3.4 trillion, including $1.8 trillion for short-term stays, $210bn for long-term stays, and $1.4 trillion for experiences.

 Airbnb said: “Travel is one of the world’s largest industries, and its approach has become commoditised.
 The travel industry has scaled by offering standardised accommodations in crowded hotel districts and frequently-visited landmarks and attractions.
 This one-size-fits-all approach has limited how much of the world a person can access, and as a result, guests are often left feeling like outsiders in the places they visit.”

 The group said that it intended to use the proceeds of the IPO for general corporate purposes and investments, although have not, at this point, committed to any deals.

 Looking at performance during the pandemic, Airbnb said that, in early 2020, as Covid-19 disrupted travel across the world, business declined “significantly”, but had started to rebound within two months, even with limited international travel.